biocore/emp/figures/README.md

 Four separate OTU picking procedures were run on the EMP Release 1 data: de novo using Deblur, closed-reference using Greengenes 13.8, closed-reference using Silva 123, and open-reference using Greengenes 13.8.

 *Deblur.* Deblur sOTU (tag sequence) picking was done using a pre-release version of [Deblur](https://github.com/biocore/deblur).
-That workflow can be called from the script `run_deblur_emp_original.sh` in `code/03-otu-picking/deblur`.
+That workflow can be called from the script `run_deblur_emp_original.sh` in `code/03-otu-picking-and-trees/deblur`.
 The analogous workflow using the published distribution of Deblur can be called from the script `run_deblur_emp_new.sh`.

 *Closed-reference Greengenes 13.8.* Closed-reference OTU picking against Greengenes 13.8 was done using the QIIME 1 script [pick_closed_reference_otus.py](http://qiime.org/scripts/pick_closed_reference_otus.html).
+The workflow can be called from the notebook `closed_reference_otu_picking.ipynb` in `code/03-otu-picking-and-trees/closed-ref`.

 *Closed-reference Silva 123.* Closed-reference OTU picking against Silva 123 16S was done using the QIIME 1 script [pick_closed_reference_otus.py](http://qiime.org/scripts/pick_closed_reference_otus.html).
+The workflow can be called from the notebook `closed_reference_otu_picking.ipynb` in `code/03-otu-picking-and-trees/closed-ref`.

 *Open-reference Greengenes 13.8.* Closed-reference OTU picking against Greengenes 13.8 was done using the QIIME 1 script [pick_open_reference_otus.py](http://qiime.org/scripts/pick_open_reference_otus.html).
+The workflow can be called from the notebook `open_reference_otu_picking.ipynb` in `code/03-otu-picking-and-trees/open-ref`.

 **Step 3.
 Phylogenetic trees**

 *Deblur tree.* Deblur sequences were inserted into the Greengenes reference tree using [SEPP](https://github.com/smirarab/sepp).
-The code for this method is in `code/phylogenetic-placement/run_sepp.sh`.
+The code for this method is in `code/03-otu-picking-and-trees/run_sepp.sh`.

 *Open-reference tree.* Reference sequences from the open-reference OTU picking were aligned using [PyNAST](https://biocore.github.io/pynast/) and the tree built using [FastTree](https://www.msi.umn.edu/sw/fasttree).